-the love of Jesus Christ
+Bringing the peace of Jesus

 This church, which was originally built to be a chapel for students at Rice University, is named in memory of Edward Albert Palmer.
 He was only 25 years old when he lost his life while trying to save his sister Daphne from drowning.
 While he did not survive, she did.
 Later, as Daphne Palmer Neville, she gave the money for this beautiful and holy space to be set aside for Christian worship.